 Usage

-- Include screenshots of functionality
+- Include screenshots where appropriate to describe functionality

-- Include instructions on how to run tests (if applicable)
+- Document how to run any tests

 License